-000 040 As social scientists we explore the separation of the cultural constructs of religion and theology.
+As social scientists we explore the separation of the cultural constructs of religion and theology.
 We will apply social science theories and perspectives to the understanding the human and social side of religion.
 Investigation of the social side of religion involves examining the organization of religious groups, their cultural settings, their political and economic correlates, and their capabilities as agents of social change.
 In general, we examine the interrelations between religions and other institutions in society.
 In addition, we will explore the intersections between the secular social construct of religion, the cultural-Christian expression of religion, and the Biblical model of kinship relations, community, inheritance, and the appropriate relationship of these elements.

-SOC 352 Sociology of Health and Illness Online and Professional Studies This course applies sociological principles to medicine, health, illness, and health care.
-Topics include but are not limited to: medical and sociological models of illness, epidemiology, epidemics, an (abbreviated) history of medicine in the West, public health, the social stratification of illness, medicalization and de-medicalization of illness, disability, individuals' experience of illness, the medical profession, health care systems in developing countries, health care provision, access and delivery, complementary and alternative health care, and, the contemporary U.S. health movement.
-SOC 355 Social Stratification (3) Fall This course explores the development, patterns, structures, and consequences of social inequality, with emphasis on social progress, how American institutions are affected, and how social interactions react to institutionalized inequality.
+SOC 352 Sociology of Health and Illness

+This course applies sociological principles to medicine, health, illness, and healthcare.
+Topics include but are not limited to: medical and sociological models of illness, epidemiology, epidemics, an (abbreviated) history of medicine in the West, public health, the social stratification of illness, medicalization and de-medicalization of illness, disability, individuals' experience of illness, the medical profession, healthcare systems in developing countries, healthcare provision, access and delivery, complementary and alternative healthcare, and, the contemporary U.S. health movement.

+SOC 355 Social Stratification (3)

+This course explores the development, patterns, structures, and consequences of social inequality, with emphasis on social progress, how American institutions are affected, and how social interactions react to institutionalized inequality.
 Dynamics of resistance and social change are also discussed.
 Prerequisites BEH 100 or SOC 213.

-SOC 381 SocialTheory (3) Fall The theoretical constructs of Sociology are examined in light of the historical development of the discipline.
+SOC 381 Social Theory (3)

+The theoretical constructs of Sociology are examined in light of the historical development of the discipline.
 Prerequisite: BEH 100 or SOC 213.

-SOC 399 Independent Study (3) An opportunity for students who have demonstrated the ability to do independent work to pursue in depth a topic of particular interest.
+SOC 399 Independent Study (3)

+An opportunity for students who have demonstrated the ability to do independent work to pursue in depth a topic of particular interest.
 Prerequisite: BEH 100 or SOC 213.

-SOC 400 Special Topics in Sociology (3) As offered An in-depth seminar on a selected topic within the Behavioral Sciences.
+SOC 400 Special Topics in Sociology (3)

+An in-depth seminar on a selected topic within the Behavioral Sciences.
 Course is repeatable for credit with a change in topic.
 Prerequisite: BEH 100 or SOC 213.